DIYODEmag/DIYsplay/README.md

 ## Advanced Usage
+> The DIYsplay library is a wrapper for the MatesController library, which handles the underlying serial commands.
+This means that DIYsplay needs the "MatesController" library as a dependency.

 ### Custom Pinouts
 DIYsplay supports customizing all pins used for the hardware interface.
 We have included multiple constructors for default pinouts, or changing them to a custom configuration.
 Note that we have not tested using every pin on every Arduino-compatible board, so we cannot guarantee full compatibility with all setups.